eswar-7116/NexusChat/README.md

 # NexusChat
-A simple chat application built using modern web technologies like Express.js, Node.js, React and MongoDB for database.
+A simple chat application built using modern web technologies like Express.js, Node.js, React, Socket.io and MongoDB for database.